data2health/Cloud-Tool-Architecture/README.md

 ## Deliverables

-Creation of a GitLab instance deployed in the NCATS cloud.
-(Dependant on GitLab being selected as the Git repo) A successful deployment of the Mortality-Prediction application in the NCATS cloud.
+•	Creation of a GitLab instance deployed in the NCATS cloud.
+(Dependant on GitLab being selected as the Git repo)
+•	A successful deployment of the Mortality-Prediction application in the NCATS cloud.
-A successful deployment of an NLP application in the NCATS cloud.
+•	A successful deployment of an NLP application in the NCATS cloud.
-Creation of an authetication process that can be used by all CD2H sites.
+•	Creation of an authentication process that can be used by all CD2H sites.
-Creation off a Guidebook/workflow documentation that other CD2H teams can follow to deploy their apps/algorythms/tools to the CD2H cloud.
+•	Creation of a guidebook/workflow documentation that other CD2H teams can follow to deploy their apps/algorithms/tools to the CD2H cloud.

 ## Milestones